Jumbo Content

 In orbit, PACE measures light emitted by Earth, or its "radiance," at the top of the atmosphere.
 This signal includes everything below it; thus, scientists need to separate contributions from the atmosphere and ocean.

 Being located farther from the satellite, only a small fraction of light comes from the ocean.
 Subtracting the signal of the atmosphere helps to determine a key value, "water-leaving radiance."
-This can be used to learn more about microscopic algae (phytoplankton) at the ocean surface.
+This can be used to learn more about phytoplankton at the ocean surface.
 How?
 Phytoplankton have various shapes, sizes, and pigments; all of which affect ocean color.
 To help decipher phytoplankton types, PACE senses color at very high resolution and over a broad spectrum: from ultraviolet to infrared wavelengths.

 Color is not the only property of light that tells us about our planet.
 Light's polarization – how it oscillates within a geometric plane – is another important dimension of information.
 For example, when sunlight interacts with clouds or aerosols, its polarization can change.
-Measuring these types of changes will help us better understand our atmosphere and climate.
+Measuring these types of changes helps us better understand our atmosphere and climate.

 How does it work?